 - You can laser-target users more effectively than you can on any other platform

-With that in mind, here are the five things you should look at when planning your paid Facebook campaign.
+With that in mind, here are the five things you should look at when learning how to advertise an app on Facebook.

 Get the targeting right